raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 may conclude that there is likely to be a NAT gateway on the path, and accordingly request a lower keepalive interval.

-For environments where there may be NAT gateways or firewalls on the path, it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 15 minutes.
-In other environments it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 60 minutes.
+By default it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 60 minutes.
+This keepalive interval provides for reasonably timely detection if a client abruptly disconnects without cleanly closing the session, and is sufficient to maintain state in firewalls and NAT gateways that follow the IETF recommended Best Current Practice that the "established connection idle-timeout" used by middleboxes be at least 2 hours 4 minutes {{!RFC5382}}.

 Note that the lower the keepalive interval value, the higher the load on client and server.
 For example, an keepalive interval value of 100ms would result in a